 As you can see from the list of stores, it’s fairly easy accumulating points.
 And the best part is, you get a weekly personalized offer mail, based on your previous purchases.
 Also, along with the mail is the bonus offers, say you buy a certain product you’ll get 20X bonus PC Points.

-Overtime the points will accumulate to something well worth.
+Overtime the points will accumulate to something well worth it.

 For Example – If you fill gas at Esso, you can use both the PC Optimum and Esso Extra to get rewards.

 $40 of Gas at Esso gives you roughly around 400 PC points.
 With Esso Extra overtime you can get free car washes.
 Make use of these benefits.
-Aren’t they worth?
+Aren’t they worth it?

 Redeeming your PC Points is easy too!